Venous lake on your lip?

 Success rate of venous lake removal with laser is 100% and 95% remain gone at 5 year mark.

 We are able to remove 100% of venous lakes with the laser and have a 95% success rate at 5 years.
 In other words we have a slightly less than a 5% recurrence rate.
-Those that we have seen recur come back very faint and small and would most likely never be noticeable by the individual if they did not know to look for slight blue variations in that area.
-In other words, even the recurrences are essentially unnoticeable.
+The majority of those that we have seen recur come back very faint and small and would most likely never be noticeable by the individual if they did not know to look for slight blue variations in that area.
+In other words, even the recurrences are practically unnoticeable.
+A small percentage, maybe 1-2%, come back and can although we can treat again they are too deep within the lip to completely eliminate.
 We do offer complimentary retreatments for 5 years.
 There is no long term data in existence for this treatment.
 Our oldest treatments are close to 10 years but there is not enough to comment on the 10 year success rate.

 Complications of venous lake laser treatment

 Our reported complication rate is under 5%.
 The complications we have seen are infection and temporary numbness in the area.
 We have also seen a 5 year recurrence rate of under 5%.
-Recurrences that we have seen were very minor.
+Recurrences that we have seen were usually very minor.
 All recurrences and complications occurred on large venous lake lesions.
+The photo below is of a venous lake recurrence 2 and 1/2 years later.
+This doesn’t look like a large lesion but it is.
+The way you can tell by looking that it is large is that it is actually producing a swelling in the lip.
+This lesion is deep under the tissue so doesn’t look as blue.
+These are difficult if not impossible for the laser to completely treat, because they are so deep.
+Treatment will improve the appearance but may not ever be able to completely treat.